ScottLogic/blog/_posts/2025-07-07-agile-powered-empowerment.markdown

 + Pair programming in Extreme Programming (XP).
 + Feature teams owning feature development in Feature Driven Development (FDD).
-+ Fixed timeboxed project phases in Dynamic Systems Development Method (DSDM).
++ Fixed time-boxed project phases in Dynamic Systems Development Method (DSDM).
 + Early architecture design in Agile Rational Unified Process (Agile RUP).

 While simultaneously internalising their respective pros and cons.
 With a deep understanding we can be creative in actioning incremental changes towards a bespoke agile approach, focusing on realising better outcomes for individual, teams, and ultimately organisations.
 To use a music related analogy, the goal is to create a playlist of the best songs rather than remaining committed to any individual album.